contagon/handbook/2022-08/12-primary.md

 To accomplish this, the Primary president may assign a member of the presidency to help parents prepare their children to be baptized and confirmed.
 The Primary president may assign another presidency member to help parents with temple and priesthood preparation for their children.

 These presidency members make parents aware of resources in the Gospel Library that can help.
-See, for example, “[Baptism](/study/manual/gospel-topics/baptism?lang=eng),” “[Holy Ghost](/study/manual/gospel-topics/holy-ghost?lang=eng),” and “[Temples](/study/manual/gospel-topics/temples?lang=eng)” (Gospel Topics, topics.ChurchofJesusChrist.org).
-See also “[Priesthood Principles](/study/manual/general-handbook/3-priesthood-principles?lang=eng)” (chapter 3 in this handbook).
+See, for example, “[Preparing Your Children for a Lifetime on God’s Covenant Path](/study/manual/come-follow-me-for-individuals-and-families-new-testament-2023/54-appendix?lang=eng)” in Come, Follow Me—For Individuals and Families.
 Presidency members may work with ministering brothers and sisters, teachers, and others to support parents.

 The Primary president has the following additional responsibilities.
 Her counselors assist her.